- American Physical Society Sites

 - About APS

 - Become a Member

 The 2022 Conferences for Undergraduate Women in Physics will be held January 21-23, 2022 at multiple sites throughout the United States and Canada.
-Canadian host applications should be submitted through the same process as US applications.
+Canadian host applications should be submitted to firstname.lastname@example.org.
 If you are interested in applying to host a conference, please read this information carefully.

 The primary goal of the Conferences for Undergraduate Women in Physics (CUWiP) is to increase recruitment and retention of undergraduate women in physics by:

 The conferences are typically a mix of presentations, workshops, panels, poster session, tours and social events designed to maximize participation and interaction among women in physics.
 Typically, sites are able to accomodate 100 - 250 undergraduate attendees.
 In the past, some programs have included targeted outreach and other special elements, such as recruitment of or programs for high school, community college or underrepresented minority (URM) students, or tours of national labs or industry facilities).
 If you plan to host such a program, please include information on this in your proposal.
 All conferences should include in their schedule a 90-minute keynote address that is webcast from one of the host institutions.

 The conferences provide an opportunity for undergraduates, graduate students, and postdocs at the host institution to participate in the organization of a conference.
 Please note that planning a CUWiP is a major undertaking, and sites should recognize that faculty and/or staff involvement has been vital for the success of the conferences.